nkoshy/k8s-logs-exporter/README.md

 # K8s Logs Streamer
-Stream logs from pods selected namespaces on a k8s cluster via web sockets
+Stream logs from pods in selected namespaces on a k8s cluster via web socket

 Before you start: